fk4pl/movie-project-web-technologies/README.md

 Movilar is a website made using HTML, CSS, and JavaScript.
 The project will allow users to discover movies similar to a title they input or select.
-It will focus on creating an Interactive Movie Recommendation System that suggests movies similar to user search using TMDB API and IMDb API.
+It will focus on creating an Interactive Movie Recommendation System that suggests movies similar to user search using TMDB API.

 ## What does it do?

 Movilar has these 3 tools to help users:
 - Browse popular movies
 - Search for specific movies
+- Find movies according to your mood
 - Find movies similar to ones you like

 ## Used technologies